-A search of the SEPA's Flood Map online mapping tool records that two small sections of the A1 within the scheme extents are recorded as having a high likelihood of surface water flooding (i.e., each year these areas have a 10% chance of flooding).
+A search of the SEPA's Flood Map online mapping tool records that the trunk road is recorded as having no risk of surface water flooding each year

-A search of Scotland's Environment (SE) online mapping tool determined that the trunk road lies on the 'Luggate' groundwater, which has been classified as being in 'Good' condition.
+A search of Scotland's Environment (SE) online mapping tool determined that the trunk road lies on the 'Haddington' groundwater, which has been classified as 'Good'.

-The scheme extents are located within the 'Edinburgh, East Lothian and Borders' Nitrate Vulnerable Zone (NVZ).
+A search of the Scotland's Environment (SE) determined that the trunk road, within the scheme extents, lies within the 'Edinburgh, East Lothian, and Borders' Nitrate Vulnerable Zone (NVZ).